Humphreys County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is usually your first court appearance, scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation.
+- When it Happens: The arraignment is your first court appearance after a DUI arrest.
+It typically occurs within a few weeks of your arrest date.

-What to Expect: At the arraignment, the judge will formally read the charges against you.
-You'll be informed of your rights, including the right to remain silent and the right to an attorney.
-The judge may also set bail or release conditions.
+- What to Expect: At the arraignment, you will be formally advised of the charges against you, including the specific DUI statute you are accused of violating.
+The judge will also inform you of your rights, such as the right to remain silent and the right to an attorney.

 2. Pre-Trial Hearings